Last updated on October 11th, 2023 at 07:06 pm

 Switch Electric is an experienced electric company with solar energy expertise.
 We will work with you to determine whether solar energy makes sense for your situation, find the best solar option for your home, and help you implement it.

-If you are interested in getting solar panels installed on your property, use this tool to calculate your cost to go solar.
+If you are interested in getting solar panels installed on your property, use this tool to design your system and calculate your savings.